ojitha/ojitha.github.io/notes/kubernetes.md

 ### Network Layer 2 installation

-use the fannel as the driver
+use the fannel as the driver only on master

 ```bash
 # no sudo need